3 More Pluses to Eating Chocolate

 Just ask a random person and they may tell you the Spanish translation for chocolate is chocolate (pronounced choco-lAtE), which to many, equates to yummy in any language.

 Cacao or cocoa, as we commonly know it, has been around for centuries.
 But, when do we use the term cocao or cocoa?
 We use the term “cacao” when referring to the plant or its beans before processing.
 “Cocoa” refers to chocolate in a powdered form.
 Finally, we use the word “chocolate” because it refers to anything made from the beans.
-It’s now time to delve into the favorite food’s beneficial aspects.
+It’s now time to delve into the beneficial aspects of eating chocolate.

 Pinpointing the Health Benefits